dbzl-project11/dbzl-project11.github.io/teams/kaiju.md

  ![](../images/kaiju.jpg)

 ##### Theme Description
-- Everyone on the team has a giant form in the game.
+- Any character that can transform into a giant.

 ##### Team restrictions:
   - Banned from using a night map for their home stadium.